xdong2ps/InjType/README.md

 # InjType

-The project is broken down into two sections, model and dataset.
+The project is broken down into two sections, code and dataset.

 ### Install requirements
 Use the requirements.txt to install all requirements.